Web Apps Mobile Apps: There is a big confusion that mobile apps and web apps are the same things. But in reality, they are extremely different.

-Web apps, on the other hand, are operated using a web browser.
-These apps are accessed using Internet and can adapt any device you are viewing on.
-These are not bounded to a particular system and no need have to be downloaded or installed apps.
-They can be browsed directly.
+Web apps, on the other hand, are launched using a web browser.
+These apps are accessed using the Internet and can adapt to any device you are viewing on i.e Desktop, Laptop, Tablet, and Mobile Phones.

 Let’s dig a little deeper into both types to understand it in a better way.

-- They are faster to open and access as they can be used offline.
+- They are faster to open and access as they can be used even in offline mode too for certain features.

-- Many times performance is faster as they store information locally.
+- Performance is also faster as mobile apps can store information locally.

 - They are safer and secured as they must first pass tests for security by the app store.